nyg/Teaching-HEIGVD-RES-2019/README.md

 - have the structure of the project and the role of all classes in mind, to be able to quickly extend it with a new functionality
 - be ready to execute the project, know where to find the output files
 - submitted [this Google form](https://goo.gl/forms/yz9uPwZHVIShXvFk2)

+~~**Monday, March 25th 2019**~~

+- Be ready for a challenging week
+- Understand and be able to explain the following concepts:
+  - What is Docker?
+How are containers different from virtual machines?
+  - What is the difference between the Docker CLI and the Docker engine?
+Why can we say that Docker is based on a client-server architecture?
+  - What is the difference between a Docker image and a Docker container?
+  - How does one create a Docker image?
+How does one create a Docker  container?
+  - What is Dockerhub?
+  - Be able to explain what happens when you type `docker run -it —rm alpine /bin/sh`.
+Be able to explain the meaning of every argument in this command.
+  - Be able to explain how port mapping works in Docker.
+Be able to explain how to use the `-p xx:yy`parameter when using `docker run`.
+- Have been able to run the [demo 1](https://github.com/SoftEng-HEIGVD/Teaching-Docker-SimpleJavaServer) on one's laptop during the week.
+- Be able to perform the following operations
+  - Write a Dockerfile to define an image that contains a TCP server written in Java
+  - Run multiple containers from the same image
+  - Obtain the IP address assigned to the each of these containers
+  - Send requests to the TCP server running in the containers, with `nc`or `telnet`
+  - Log into a running container and explore the file system

 ##